 Sibling Green Card Processing Time

-F4 Sibling Green Card Processing Time in 2023
+F4 Sibling Green Card Processing Time 2025

 You can check on your specific case status by inputting your receipt number in the USCIS’ case status checker.

 Only 65,000 F4 visas are distributed every year, which also leads to long delays in approval.
-For the most accurate information on visa approvals visit the visa bulletin.
-Do you have questions related to family-based immigration?
-We can help you with the entire process, from start to finish.
-Start today!
+For the most accurate information on visa approvals, visit the visa bulletin.

 Important notes to keep in mind:

-1. For those scenarios where an individual will be applying within the U.S., they MUST maintain lawful status.
+1. For scenarios where an individual will be applying within the U.S., they MUST maintain lawful status.

 Increase Your Green Card Approval Chances with VisaNation